About Foundation Trusts

 You can choose to be involved as much or as little as you like – also see the Benefits of Membership section.

-So if you are not already a member, why not join us and have your say – click here for the on-line membership form.
+So if you are not already a member, why not join us and have your say – start with our on-line membership form.

 You might also want to become a Governor and each year we hold elections for a proportion of seats on the Council of Governors.
 Full details on how to stand for election will be sent to all registered members in advance of elections.